 (e) The Board may compound and agree with any person or firm who has entered into any contract with it or against whom any action or suit is brought for any penalty contained in any such contract, or in any bond or other security for the performance thereof, or for or on account of any breach or non-performance of any such contract, bond or security for such sum of money or other recompense as the Board thinks proper.

-[Section 8 amended by No. 20 of 1955 s.
+[Section 8 amended: No. 20 of 1955 s.
 8.]

 9. Protection of members of Board, officers, etc.